What Size Furring Strips for Metal Roof: Comprehensive Guide

 Why Is the Thickness of Furring Strips Important?

-3. Ensure Proper Installation: Make sure the furring strips are installed correctly, with even spacing and alignment, to create a solid base for the metal panels.
+3. Ensure Proper Installation: Make sure furring strips are installed correctly, with even spacing and alignment, to create a solid base for the metal panels.

 Two workers in safety vests on a roof installing wooden furring strips